neverglade/nvim/README.md

 <p align="center">
   Neverglade comes in 3 varieties, each with 22 medium-contrast colours.
-It aims to be a calming and focused theme focused on the colour green.
+It aims to be a calming and focused theme based around the colour green.
 It makes minimal use of accent colours outside of syntax.
 Integrations are provided for a number of popular Neovim plugins.

 </p>